mohsinkhan85090/mohsinkhan85090/README.md

 - 🤝 I’m looking for help with: Open-source ML Projects
 - 💬 Ask me about: AI, DSA, Cloud, or Web Dev
 - 📫 How to reach me: [mohsinkhanaiml@gmail.com](mailto:mohsinkhanaiml@gmail.com)
-- ⚡ Fun fact: “Code flows like breath, logic aligns like posture — every step is AI in motion.”
+- ⚡ Fun fact:- “Code flows like breath, logic aligns like posture — every step is AI in motion.”

 ---